wcfrobert/wthisj/README.md

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

-Please note that although there is a $\pm$ for the second term, unbalanced moment is usually not symmetrical where both negative and positive magnitudes are possible.
-Consider an edge column, the unbalanced moment is always on one-side!
+Please note that although there is a $\pm$ for the second term, unbalanced moment is typically not symmetrical where both negative and positive magnitudes are possible.
+Consider an edge column, the unbalanced moment is always on one-side.

-### 3.0 Adding Complexity
+### 3.0 Nuances

 Hopefully the previous section is not too confusing, if so, it is only going to get worse.
-In practice, the formulations above are easily strained by real-life design scenarios.
-Let's muddy the water a little bit.
+In practice, the formulations above are easily strained by real design scenarios.
+Let's dive into a few rabbit holes.

-**Complexity #1: Why Is $J$ a Polar Moment of Inertia?**
+**Complexity #1: Why Is $J$ called a Polar Moment of Inertia?**

-Despite the name "polar moment of inertia", the $J_c$ term is just a regular moment of inertia, at least in the way it is used.
-In any mechanics of material textbooks, polar moment of inertia ($I_z$ or $J$) is introduced as a property associated with in-plane torsion.
-For any section, there is only one possible $I_z$.
-On the other hand, the planar moments of inertia are introduces as properties associated with out-of-plane flexure and can occur about two orthogonal axes ($I_x$ and $I_y$) .
+Despite being called a "polar moment of inertia", the $J_c$ term is just a regular moment of inertia, at least based on the way it is used.
+In mechanics of materials, polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion.
+For a section, there is only one possible $J$.
+On the other hand, the planar moments of inertia are properties associated with out-of-plane flexure and can occur about two orthogonal axes ($I_x$ and $I_y$).
+Here are the elastic stress formulas:

+$$\mbox{in-plane torsion} \rarr \tau =Tr/J$$

+$$\mbox{out-of-plane flexure}\rarr \sigma =My/I_x \mbox{ and } \sigma=Mx/I_y$$

-The use of $J$ to represent non-polar moment of inertia in concrete design is an incredibly confusing anti-pattern.
+The use of $J$ to represent non-polar moment of inertia in concrete design is a confusing anti-pattern.
 If we refer to concrete design guides, we see that it is indeed possible to calculate an $J_c$ for both orthogonal axes.
 Here's $J_{cx}$ and $J_{cy}$ for an interior condition.

 $$J_{cx} = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$